 - The school does not recruit students already attending or admitted to another school offering a similar program of study. - At the interview, prospective students will be given a tour of the facilities and will receive information regarding tuition, financial aid and school policies and procedures. - Applicants may enroll at the interview or schedule another appointment.
 The Admissions representative and the applicant complete an Enrollment Agreement and agree upon a start date.
-All applicants sign and receive a copy of the Enrollment Agreement and a receipt for the registration fee. - When enrolling, applicants should bring: - 1.
+All applicants sign and receive a copy of the Enrollment Agreement and a receipt for the registration fee. - · A student must meet the state minimum age requirement to enter school and submit the following: - 1.
 Proof of age-Original Birth Certificate, Driver's License, Passport, Police I.D. - 2.
 Original High School Diploma, G.E.D. or an Academic Transcript of a student who has successfully completed at least a two-year program that is acceptable for full credit toward a bachelor's degree. - 3.
 Income information (i.e. the applicant's 1040 form or, if dependent, parents' 1040 form) which is necessary to qualify applicants for financial aid.